Astroua/TurbuStat/docs/tutorials/statistics/bispectrum_example.rst

 While the bispectrum can be extended to sample in N-dimensions, the current implementation requires a 2D input.
 In all previous work, the computation is performed on an integrated intensity or column density map.

-First, the `~turbustat.statistics.BiSpectrum` class is initialized:
+First, the `~turbustat.statistics.Bispectrum` class is initialized:

-    >>> bispec = BiSpectrum(moment0)  # doctest: +SKIP
+    >>> bispec = Bispectrum(moment0)  # doctest: +SKIP

 The bispectrum requires only the image, not a header, so passing any arbitrary 2D array will work.

 Even using a small 2D image (128x128 here), the number of possible combinations for :math:`k_1,\,k_2` is massive (the maximum value of :math:`k_1,\,k_2` is half of the largest dimension size in the image).
 To save time, we can randomly sample some number of *phases* for each value of :math:`k_1,\,k_2` (so :math:`k_1 + k_2`, the coupling term, changes).
 This is set by `nsamples`.
 There is shot noise associated with this random sampling, and the effect of changing `nsamples` should be tested.
 For this example, structure begins to become apparent with about 1000 samples.
 The figures here use 10000 samples to make the structure more evident. **This will take about 10 minutes to run!**

-The computing the bispectrum and bicoherence maps is performed through `~turbustat.statistics.BiSpectrum.run`:
+The computing the bispectrum and bicoherence maps is performed through `~turbustat.statistics.Bispectrum.run`:

     >>> bispec.run(verbose=True, nsamples=10000)  # doctest: +SKIP

 .. image:: images/bispectrum_design4.png

-`~turbustat.statistics.BiSpectrum.run` really only performs a single step: `~turbustat.statistics.BiSpectrum.compute_bispectrum`.
+`~turbustat.statistics.Bispectrum.run` really only performs a single step: `~turbustat.statistics.Bispectrum.compute_bispectrum`.
 For this, there are two optional inputs that may be set:

     >>> bispec.run(nsamples=10000, mean_subtract=True, seed=4242424)  # doctest: +SKIP